Install an on-premises data gateway

 Select Register a new gateway on this computer > Next.

-Enter a name for the gateway (must be unique across the tenant) and a recovery key.
-You need this key if you ever want to recover or move your gateway.
+Enter a name for the gateway.
+The name must be unique across the tenant.
+Also enter a recovery key.
+You'll need this key if you ever want to recover or move your gateway.
 Select Configure.

-Notice the option Add to an existing gateway cluster.
-We'll use this option in the next section of the article.
+Note the Add to an existing gateway cluster checkbox.
+We'll use this checkbox in the next section of this article.

-Now you've successfully installed a gateway, you can add another gateway to create a cluster.
+Now that you've installed a gateway, you can add another gateway to create a cluster.

 Add another gateway to create a cluster

-After you've signed in to your Power BI account, register the gateway.
+After you sign in to your Office 365 organization account, register the gateway.
 Select Add to an existing cluster.
-Under Available gateway clusters, select the first gateway you installed (the primary gateway), and enter the recover key for that gateway.
+In the Available gateway clusters list, select the primary gateway, which is the first gateway you installed.
+Enter the recovery key for that gateway.
 Select Configure.